Sponsored Item: Crack Kraken's Code Contes...

 “Orcs.”

-Standing at the doorway, Grom peeked inward.
+Standing at the doorway, Grom peered inward.
 Low light filtered through from the other side, and Grom could see the room and its occupants.
 Four forms grumbled to one another as they clambered throughout the moldy, disheveled room.
 They were as tall as humans and had broad, strong shoulders and pale green skin, which was covered in coarse, black hair.
 One of the orcs held a torch in hand and stood with his back to the door.
 The others, frantically searching for something of importance, darted around the room and pushed aside obstacles.
 Splintered wood from two broken chests was strewn about the room.
 The fragments of a large vase painted many different bright colors occupied one corner.
-An orc muscled over a warped bookshelf and scattered the pages of ancient tomes that once lined its shelves across the floor.
+An orc muscled over a warped bookshelf, and the pages of ancient tomes that once lined its shelves scattered across the floor.
 The largest orc, the one with the torch, tapped his foot impatiently as he watched the others scavenge and trash the rest of the room’s contents.

-Abandoning all thought, Grom brought the blade of his axe crashing through the door.
+Abandoning all rational thought, Grom brought the blade of his axe crashing through the door.
 The rest of the searching party turned their heads to see splintered pieces of wood flying about and the sharpened metal blade cutting deep into the chest of the advancing orc.
 Prescott hurried in after, drawing the sword at his side.
 Both Isac and Cloey faltered a moment before following suit.

 With a snarl and a howl, the lead orc dropped his torch and drew a broad, rusted blade from his side and thrust it forward.
 The remaining two pulled crude axes from leather straps along their backs and charged.
 Cloey let out a yelp as one rushed forward at her.
 She cringed as the orc brought the axe upward with its massive arms and came down with great force.